springnz/sparkplug/README.md

 *Please note that this project is early stage work in progress, and will be subject to some breaking changes and refactoring.*

-Apache Spark is great, but not everything you need to use it successfully in production environments comes out the box.
+Apache Spark is awesome, it lets you define distributed data transformation and analysis with elegant functional Scala code.

+Unfortunately the application code that ends up gluing these processes together can end up a bit of a mess, and some thought needs to go into how to make it testable.
+The mechanism for cluster execution that comes out the box is somewhat inefficient and clunky.

 This project aims to bridge the gap.
-In particular, it addresses two specific requirements.
+In particular, it addresses these two specific requirements:

-1. Creating data processing pipelines that are easy to reuse and test in isolation.
+1. Creating data processing pipelines, with elegant Scala code, that are easy to reuse and test in isolation.
 2. Providing a lightweight mechanism for launching and executing Spark processes on a cluster.

 These two requirements are quite different.
 Indeed it is possible to use Sparkplug for either of them without taking advantage of the other.
 For example it is possible to create composable data pipelines as described below, then execute them directly, or using any other Spark cluster execution or job manager of your choice.

-## Data processing pipelines
+## Functional data processing pipelines

 The key abstraction here is the `SparkOperation` monad.